KorbenDallasx/the-monkee-website/README.md

 Disclamer

 I did not design the monkees logo
-I did not take any of the photos  in this project.
+I did not take any of the photos myself in this project.